Chmatulo/Ultrasonic-Ranger-Radar/README.md

 The arduino communicates its recorded data through the COM3 serial port to the computer. <br>

 To start the program, upload the .ino script to the arduino and then close the IDE.
 Otherwise, the python script cannot read from the COM3 serial port as it is being used by an other program.
-Next, run the python script on your computer and a window with a radar interface should appear (note that there is a 2 seconds cooldown to setup the ultrasonic ranger at exactly 0 degrees).
+Next, run the python script on your computer and a window with a sonar interface should appear (note that there is a 2 seconds cooldown to setup the ultrasonic ranger at exactly 0 degrees).

-Finally, enjoy your radar.
+Finally, enjoy your sonar.

 ## Program